California State Polytechnic University

 - 15.4 Illegal Use/Possession of Permit

-- Any vehicle displaying a lost, stolen, forged or fictitious parking permit, or a permit obtained by means not permitted under the University Parking Regulations will be issued a Notice of Parking Violation and may be towed away at the owner's expense.
+- 4 Illegal Use/Possession of Permit – Any vehicle displaying a lost, stolen, forged or fictitious parking permit, or a permit obtained by means not permitted under the University Parking Regulations will be issued a Notice of Parking Violation and may be towed away at the owner's expense.
 It is unlawful to use a permit previously reported lost or stolen.
-All found permits should be returned to the University Police Department.
-Any vehicle displaying a stolen, forged or fictitious parking permit is evidence of a crime and may be entered by a University Police Officer for the purpose of confiscating the evidence.
+All found permits should be returned to Transportation and Parking Services.
+All students found in violation of lost, stolen, or manufactured permit will be reported to the Office of Student Rights and Responsibilities.

 - 15.5 Impound by Wheel Lock or Towing